-The Blinds/Curtains/Shades inputs are used to determine the shading device factor (SDF), a factor that directly impacts the solar transmittance of all the windows.
+The Blinds/Curtains/Shades input is used to determine the shading device factor (SDF), a factor that directly impacts the solar transmittance of all the windows.
 Different from the shading coefficient, which is the ability of a window covering/shading to reduce heat gain, SDF reduces solar access.
 A window covering with an SDF of 0.35 will obstruct about 65% of the daylight (lux), therefore, the lower the shading coefficient, the better the efficiency of a window cover.

-Cove.tool refers to standard ISO 13790 Annex G.5.2 for the shading reduction factor calculation.
+analysis.tool uses ISO 13790 Annex G.5.2 for the shading reduction factor calculation.

 (Exterior) Blinds: Outdoor shades to limit the excessive daylight coming into space.
 SDF = 0.35, or colored screens/ white Venetian blinds outside the envelope.